arjavjain5203/RideGuard/docs/setup-and-running.md

 What this does:

 - starts PostgreSQL 15 on `localhost:5432`
+- starts Redis 7 on `localhost:6379`
 - starts the FastAPI backend on `http://localhost:8000`
+- starts the Celery worker for queued fraud, payout, trigger, and insight jobs
 - starts the Next.js frontend on `http://localhost:3000`
 - initializes the database from `db/migrations/001_init.sql` on first boot
 - seeds coverage modules, zones, demo accounts, and demo earnings on API startup